“Listen to the trees…”Written by John Macpherson

 More importantly, given the subject matter of this particular project, Neolothic farmers & foresters, I was fascinated by David who talked passionately about farming on this relatively exposed hillside.
 His knowledge of ‘his place’ was encyclopaedic, having spent many decades tending his livestock through droughts and floods.
 As he explained about the local berries he gathers for his infusions and the places they grow, he mentioned ‘low’ and ‘high’ winds.
 But the context was ‘odd’ and I queried him about them.
 He explained that the ‘high’ winds are winds which move at some distance above the ground, affecting only upper branches of trees, and the woodland canopy, but doing little damage because these are areas of the woodland that are ‘stress-strong’ through repeated movement.

 By far the more serious winds he explained were the ‘low’ winds moving closer to the ground and more forcefully.
 He pointed out several old trees that had suffered in recent spring gales where the wind was ‘low’ and simply toppled several apparently staunch trunks with great ease.
 His lived experience of this place had given him great insight into the subtle effects of weather, the simple change of wind direction after rain and the effect this had on his cattle, the ways the berry crops responded to winter cold and spring heat.
 He explained in great detail about the old orchard far below in the Gill behind us that had once flourished and was now being swallowed by the encroaching wild woodland but which I might see the remnants of if I was observant.
-As I carefully picked my way down into the Gill following his directions I smiled to myself as I realised I was following a direct line of experience, an invisible contour on the map of history, snaking its way forwards from the Neolithic to this elderly man above me who had just bestowed half a lifetime of observation upon me in a couple of anecdotes about the weather, trees and berry vodka!
+As I carefully picked my way down into the Gill following his directions I smiled to myself as I realised I was following a direct line of experience, an invisible contour on the map of history, snaking its way forwards from the Neolithic to this elderly man above me who had just bestowed half a lifetime of observation upon me in a couple of anecdotes about the weather & trees accompanied by home-made berry vodka!

 In each woodland I tried to think ‘neolithic’ – to wonder about the ways our ancestors might have responded to these spaces, to the dark, the light, the rot and decay, but also the burgeoning new life.
 Its not easy.
 Often I simply closed my eyes and just ‘felt’ what was around me – the sensation of the breeze on my face, an insect crawling across my hand, the heat from the sun coming, going, coming, going as higher branches responded to the breeze and moved aside, to and fro, allowing shafts of light to spill through onto me.
 I realised in one woodland glade that the locations of various individual plants across the woodland floor was no accident simply a natural response to where life-giving light was spilling through the broken canopy.